Download the free Marketer's Companion App and get all of these calculators, plus real-time industry news, time tracking and task management tools.

 Conversion Rate: Conversion rate is the rate at which a click turns into a conversion action such as a lead form submission, ebook download, email opt-in, sale, etc. Conversions / Clicks = Conversion Rate

-Cost / Conv.: Cost-per-conversion is the average amount of advertising spend invested per resulting conversion action.
+Cost-per-conversion: Cost-per-conversion - often referred to as cost-per-acquisition (CPA) - is the average amount of advertising spend invested per resulting conversion action.
 Spend / Conversions = Cost-Per-Conversion